mvolkmann/blog/src/swift/Xcode.md

 - Make the change in the current instance and all instances will change.
 - Press the return key or click outside the change.

+### Refactoring

+To **rename** all occurrences of a variable:

+- Right-click one occurrence.
+- Select Refactor ...
+Rename...
+- Enter the new name.
+- Press the return key.

+To move an expression into a **new variable**:

+- Select the expression to be extracted.
+- Select Refactor ...
+Extract to Variable.
+- If using Vim Mode:
+  - Press the escape key.
+  - Press the return key.
+  - Sadly you must manually rename the new variable and the reference to it.
+- If not using Vim Mode:
+  - Enter a name for the new variable.
+  - Press the return key.

+This will move the expression to become the value of a new variable and replace the extracted expression with a reference to the variable.
+The new variable will be a `let` constant, but this can be changed to a `var` manually.

+To extract multiple lines of code to a **new method**:

+- Select the lines to be extracted.
+- Select Refactor ...
+Extract to Method.
+- If using Vim Mode:
+  - Press the escape key.
+  - Type "ciw" for "change inner word".
+- Enter a name for the new method.
+- Press the return key.

+This will move the selected code to a new method with the given name and replace the selected code with a call to the method.
+The new method will have an access level of `fileprivate`, but this can be changed manually.
+If the extracted code needs data present at the call site, the new method will have parameters for it and the supplied call will pass the required data.

+To generate a **memberwise initializer** for a `struct` or `class`, right-click the its name and select Refactor ...
+Generate Memberwise Initializer.
+The new initializer will be preceded by the `internal` keyword which can be removed manually if desired.

+To change a type to **conform to the `Equatable` protocol**, right-click the its name and select Refactor ...
+Add Equatable Conformance.
+This changes the type to inherit from `Equatable` and adds a static `==` method that returns `true` if all the properties are equal.

 ## Console

 The bottom section is not visible by default.